Methodology

 - Filters to documents with relevance above the minimum threshold

-- Computes per-source scores using top-20% averaging — only the highest-scoring 20% of documents per source contribute, reducing noise from low-quality matches
+- Computes per-source scores using top-40% averaging — only the highest-scoring documents per source contribute, reducing noise from low-quality matches

 - Combines source scores using configured weights — community discussions (40%), search trends (35%), and tech community (25%)